Header Image 1

 Promoting positive behaviours for learning

-• Remain consistent and calm in all interactions with students
+• Remain consistent and calm in all interactions with pupils

 • Acknowledge positive behaviour choices